WoodWing/csde-components-boilerplate/README.md

 ## Developing a component set

 Download, clone or fork this repository.
-Follow the setup instructions listed in the previous section in the new folder.
-The run:
+Follow the setup instructions listed in the previous [Setup](#setup) in the new folder, then run:

 ```console
 $ npm run dev